open-component-model/ocm/docs/reference/ocm_ocm_componentversions_verify.md

 Alternatively a key can be specified as base64 encoded string if the argument start with the prefix <code>!</code> or as direct string with the prefix
 <code>=</code>.

+If a component lookup for building a reference closure is required the <code>--lookup</code>  option can be used to specify a fallback lookup repository.
+By default the component versions are searched in the repository holding the component version for which the closure is determined.
+For *Component Archives* this is never possible, because it only contains a single component version.
+Therefore, in this scenario this option must always be specified to be able to follow component references.

 ### Examples